Charles René Magon de Médine

-Charles René Magon de Médine (/fr/; 12 November 1763 – 21 October 1805) was a French contre-amiral killed at the battle of Trafalgar whilst commanding the ship-of-the-line Algésiras - his conduct in the battle is seen by French historians as one of the few redeeming features of that disaster, and his name appears on the Arc de Triomphe.
-He is also notable as a Grand Officer of the Masonic Grand Orient de France.
+Counter-Admiral Charles René Magon de Médine (born Charles René Magon; 12 November 1763 – 21 October 1805) was a French Navy officer who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
+He was killed in action at the Battle of Trafalgar while commanding Algésiras.
+As a posthumous reward, Magon's name was etched on the Arc de Triomphe.

-Life

-Ancien Régime
+Early life

-From a noble family in Saint Malo, Magon became a garde marine in 1777.
-His father, the governor of the Mascarene Islands, died in 1778 and left his son his estate of Médine on Mauritius, from which Magon derived his full name.
-He fought at Ushant in 1778 on the ship of the line Bretagne before participating in the English Channel campaign on the Saint Esprit.
-Rising to enseigne de vaisseau in 1780, he served in the Antilles, on the Solitaire, in the comte de Guichen's squadron.
-He fought in three battles against Rodney's fleet off Dominica before serving in de Grasse's squadron on the Caton, fighting at the Chesapeake, St. Kitts and Les Saintes.
-He was captured and only freed at the end of 1782.
+Charles René Magon was born on 12 November 1763 in Paris into a noble family based in Saint Malo.
+Magon joined the French Navy as a Gardes de la Marine in 1777.
+His father, René Magon de la Villebague, died in 1778 and left his son his slave plantation of Médine on Isle de France, from which Magon derived his full name.
+Magon fought at Battle of Ushant on 27 July 1778 on Bretagne before participating in the Armada of 1779 on Saint-Esprit.
+Promoted to ship-of-the-line ensign in 1780, Magon served in the Antilles on Solitaire in Luc Urbain du Bouëxic, comte de Guichen's squadron.
+He fought in three battles against Sir George Rodney's fleet off Dominica before serving in François Joseph Paul de Grasse's squadron on Caton, fighting at the battles of the Chesapeake, Saint Kitts and the Saintes, where Magon was captured before being released at the end of 1782.

-In April 1783 he set out for the Indian Ocean on the frigate Surveillante, and spent the next 15 years there.
-On 1 May 1786 he was promoted to lieutenant de vaisseau and in November 1786 he was put in command of the frigate Amphitrite, with which he recaptured Diego Garcia from the British.
-On his return he served as second officer of the frigate Driade then of the frigate Pandour, with which ships he served another 18 months in the seas off India and China.
+In April 1783, Magon set out for the Indian Ocean on the frigate Surveillante, and spent the next 15 years there.
+On 1 May 1786, he was promoted to ship-of-the-line lieutenant and in November 1786 put in command of the frigate Amphitrite, with which he reasserted French control over Diego Garcia.
+On his return he served as second officer of the frigate Dryade then of the frigate Pandour, with which ships he served another 18 months in the seas off India and China.